Camelbak Mini MULE – Kids Hydration Pack Review

 Rear shot of boy wearing Camelbak Mini MULE and a budget hydration pack.
 The Mini MULE sits much higher on his torso.

 When biking, however, a pack hanging down past their bum isn’t as problematic as the pack won’t bounce up and down like when walking.
 As shown below, even our littlest 2-year-old tester with an 8″ torso had no problems with the pack when riding.
-When the bladder and the pack are fully loaded, however, the pack does slightly bounce around when walking.

 2-year-old with 8″ Torso